KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     $person.location.city = 'Austin'
     $person.location.state = 'TX'

-I start with a basic hashtable containing 2 keys.
+I started with a basic hashtable containing 2 keys.
 I added a key called `location` with an empty hashtable.
 Then I added the last two items to that `location` hashtable.
-We can do this all inline.
+We can do this all inline too.

     $person = @{
         name = 'Kevin'